Probing soft signals of gravitational-wave memory with space-based interferometers: Parameter estimation simulation

 which is invariant under coordinate rotation.
 The result for $\phi=0$ is shown in Fig.~\ref{fig:Fisher}.
 It should be noted that the result is $\phi$-dependent, and the estimated errors are proportional to $1/H$, while $\sigma_{\tau_*}$ is also proportional to $1/T$.
 Due to the symmetry of the signal, we show only $\psi\in [0,\pi/2]$ and $\theta\in[0,\pi/2]$.
 Notably, the FIM estimate of the measurement error increases drastically as $\theta\to \pi/2$.
 The reason is that when $\theta=\pi/2$, only $h_+$ contributes to the signal, hence $H$ and $\psi$ are degenerate; additionally, $\phi$ and $\psi$ are degenerate at $\theta\in\{0,\pi\}$.
 For a given $\theta$, the estimated error is minimized at $\psi\in\{0,\pi/2\}$.
 We also observe that the FIM estimate of the measurement error is larger for velocity memory at roughly the same SNR, possibly due to its stronger degeneracy discussed in Sec.~\ref{sec:Soft memory signals}.

 However, the FIM estimate cannot be reliably trusted at low SNR, which is likely a realistic regime.
 In the following, we present results from Bayesian parameter-estimation simulations, focusing on the case of displacement memory.
 For sampling the posterior, we use the MCMC sampler \texttt{emcee}~\cite{emcee} and plot the posterior distributions using \texttt{corner}~\cite{corner}.
 For concreteness, we consider the measurements using Taiji, LISA-Taiji network (described in Fig.~\ref{fig:detector}) and BBO.
 For LISA-Taiji, we set $\eta_\text{Taiji}=\eta_\text{LISA}+2\pi/9$, $\Phi_0=0$, and $\eta_\text{LISA}=\pi/4$; the log-likelihood is taken as the sum of those of LISA and Taiji.
-We use the parameter set $\boldsymbol{\xi}=\{H,\tau_*,\lambda,\sin\beta,\Psi\}$ for LISA-Taiji, and $\boldsymbol{\xi}=\{H,\tau_*,\phi,\cos\theta,\psi\}$ for a single BBO detector.
+As mentioned in Sec.~\ref{sec:TDI response}, the signals at a single detector are degenerate under the transformation $\{\theta,\psi\}\leftrightarrow\{\pi-\theta,\pi-\psi\}$; this degeneracy can be removed by restricting $\psi\in [0,\pi/2]$; it cannot be easily removed in the SSB-frame parameterization.
+We therefore adopt the parameter set $\boldsymbol{\xi}=\{H,\tau_*,\lambda,\sin\beta,\Psi\}$ for LISA-Taiji, and $\boldsymbol{\xi}=\{H,\tau_*,\phi,\cos\theta,\psi\}$ for a single detector.
 The priors are taken to be uniform, as listed in Table~\ref{prior_table}.

 Fig.~\ref{fig:LISA-Taiji_4_plot} shows a simulated measurement result by LISA-Taiji in the high-SNR regime, with $\hat H=10^{-19}$.
-As can be seen, $\tau_*$ is measured with significantly higher precision (this is partly because the considered signal duration is relatively long), while the memory amplitude $H$ is better constrained than the angular parameters $\{\lambda,\beta,\Psi\}$.
+As can be seen, $\tau_*$ is measured with significantly higher precision (this is partly because the considered signal duration is relatively long), while the memory amplitude $\log_{10}H$ is better constrained than the angular parameters $\{\lambda,\sin\beta,\Psi\}$.
 Joint observations with LISA and Taiji is found to greatly improve the measurement accuracy compared with observations using Taiji alone, even though the SNR is similar.
 We also test the stochasticity of the noise injection and find that, while it does not significantly affect the results, it introduces an overall bias.
 In the absence of noise injection, the results agree well with the FIM estimation.